 The Philippines has always been vulnerable to extreme weather, mainly tropical cyclones.
 Five of the ten most destructive typhoons have hit the country since 2006, displacing thousands of citizens and resulting in more than 1,000 casualties (The Climate Reality Project, 2016).

-The report says that an average of 20 tropical cyclones enter the Philippines each year, with eight or nine making landfall.
+The report says an average of 20 tropical cyclones enter the Philippines yearly, with eight or nine making landfall.

 Typhoon Haiyan in November 2013 claimed 7,360 lives and displaced 4 million people.
 The cost of rebuilding was estimated at $5.8 billion.
 It was one of the most disastrous natural events the country has encountered since the new millennium (The Guardian, 2018).